 IV.
 Recommendation

 The legal world is awash with acknowledgment of the dangers of elder financial exploitation.
 All fifty states and the federal government have acknowledged the potential for financial abuse of vulnerable adults through statutory protections, establishment and funding of adult protective service agencies, prosecution of offenders, and a deep body of academic literature on the subject.
-Simultaneously, there is widespread academic and cultural acknowledgment of the dangers of usury MLMs.
+Simultaneously, there is widespread academic and cultural acknowledgment of the dangers of usurious MLMs.
 Numerous federal agencies have attempted to regulate these businesses.
 All fifty states address MLMs in some manner, including five states that explicitly address the potentially deleterious effects of MLMs through statutes.

 Yet there has been surprisingly limited acknowledgment of the overlap between these two recognized issues, despite sizable senior participation in MLMs.
 Cognizant of the dangers of overreaching in underdeveloped areas of the law, this Note suggests engaging a substantial number of stakeholders in the legal, police and social service fields to increase awareness of this overlap and concomitant potential pitfalls.
 Specifically, this Note suggests engaging lawyers, law enforcement and APS caseworkers by developing and implementing a widely available continuing professional education course on elder financial exploitation and MLMs.